sonia-auv/control_library/README.md

 > - Symbolic Math Toolbox
 > - System Identification

-Matlab require at least cmake version 3.15 for generate custom ros msg .
+Matlab require at least cmake version 3.15 for generate custom ros message.
 You can check your cmake version with the following command:

 `cmake --version`